Here Are the Features Missing From New BMWs Thanks to the Chip Shortage

 BMW came into the decade as one of the automakers better-prepared for supply chain problems.
 Its supply "task force" is reported to have seen the chip problem coming from further out, and is probably behind BMW's hesitance to use rare minerals in its electric motors.
 Even so, BMW has not escaped the impacts of the global supply chain breakdown, and has finally resorted to culling some standard and/or optional equipment from certain models.

 Much has been said across the internet and on social media regarding the tech, comfort, and entertainment options BMW is axing from its cars.
-However, it's primarily these features right here that are affected, as brought to light via Twitter: premium audio systems like Harman Kardon and Bowers & Wilkins, wireless phone charging, passenger seat lumbar and width adjustments, digital key, and even adaptive cruise and parking assists in some cases.
+However, it's primarily these features right here that are affected, as brought to light via Mike Juergens on Twitter:

 A BMW spokesperson's confirmed to The Drive that some features are indeed being left out, though not as unilaterally as once thought.